bd2kccd/py-causal/README.md

 Finally, try to run the python example

-    python pytetrad-example.py
+    python py-causal-example.py

-Be sure to run this from within the pytetrad directory.
+Be sure to run this from within the py-causal directory.

 This program will create a file named tetrad.svg, which should be viewable in any SVG capable program.
 If you see a causal graph, everything is working correctly.